DrChandrakant/NSEazy/README.md

 # NSEazy
-NSEazy Is A Python Library To Get Publicly Available Data NSE India and NIFTY Indices
+NSEazy Is A Python Library To Get Publicly Available Data NSE India and NIFTY Indices.

 ##  Installation
 ```bash